Susharma: Legend

-During the Kurukshetra War, Susharma attacked Virata, the king of the Matsya Kingdom, but was defeated by Bhima.
-Just like Arjun bow "GANDHIV" He also as a Bow which was called " RAKTABEEJ " by him for the destruction happen on Mahabharata and Virata Yudh .Susharma was responsible for distracting Arjuna on the thirteenth day of the war.
+During the Kurukshetra War, Susharma attacked Virata, the king of the Matsya Kingdom, but was eventually defeated by Bhima.
+Just as Arjun possessed the Gandhiv bow, he also had a bow called Raktabeej, enabling him to cause significant destruction during the Mahabharata and Virata wars.
+Susharma was responsible for distracting Arjuna on the thirteenth day of the war.
 On the thirteenth day, Drona instructed the Kaurava forces to organise in a chakravyuha formation to kill Yudhishthira.
 Aware that Arjuna and Krishna knew how to break the formation, Susharma distracted them, ensuring that they would be on the other side of the chakravyuha.
 He was killed by Arjuna on the final day of the war while the rest of his army was retreating.